pantheon-systems/documentation/source/content/guides/frontend-performance/03-diagnostics.md

 Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) provides automated audits for performance, accessibility, progressive web apps, and SEO.
 Lighthouse audit reports can have a big impact on your frontend performance.

 You can configure the audit reports to produce consistent measurements of how your site is experienced by users.
-The audit reports will also highlight areas on your site that can be improved for optimal user experience.
+The audit reports will also highlight areas on your site that can be improved to provide a better user experience.

 ## New Relic